 When I am not traveling or pressed for time, I am getting more and more away from using cans now, making the beans from scratch.
 I freeze them in can-sized portions to make the beans easy to use.

-- 1 lb. of ground beef, ground chicken, chicken, turkey, optional (I usually make this vegetarian though)
+- 1 lb. of ground beef, ground chicken, chicken, turkey, or meat substitute, optional (I usually make this vegetarian though)

 - 1-26oz. can of spaghetti sauce, optional if you want it saucier